Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

    .. image:: media/noc-axi.png
       :width: 600

-9. Configure the following settings from the Connectivity tab:
+9. Configure the following settings from the Connectivity tab.

     .. image:: media/vpk_noc-connectivity.png
        :width: 600

 10. Click **OK**.

 11. Double-click the **axi_noc-1**.
-From General tab, set **Number of AXI Slave interfaces** to 3 , **Number of AXI Master interfaces** to 4 , **AXI Clocks** to 7 and the **Number of Inter-NoC Slave Interfaces** to 5 as shown below.
+From General tab, set **Number of AXI Slave interfaces** to 3, **Number of AXI Master interfaces** to 4, **AXI Clocks** to 7, and the **Number of Inter-NoC Slave Interfaces** to 5 as shown below.

    .. image:: media/vpk_noc_board1.png
       :width: 600

-12. From the Inputs tab, configure the 3 **AXI Slave interfaces** to PS PMC as shown below
+12. From the Inputs tab, configure the 3 **AXI Slave interfaces** to PS PMC as shown below:

    .. image:: media/vpk_noc-axi1.png
       :width: 600

-13. From the Outputs tab, configure the 4 **AXI Master interfaces** to PS PMC as shown below
+13. From the Outputs tab, configure the 4 **AXI Master interfaces** to PS PMC as shown below:

    .. image:: media/vpk_noc-axi2.png
       :width: 600

-14. Configure the following settings from the Connectivity tab:
+14. Configure the following settings from the Connectivity tab.

    .. image:: media/vpk_noc-connectivity1.png
       :width: 600